Dosage Form: tablet

 Nadolol tablet is available for oral administration as 20 mg, 40 mg, and 80 mg tablets.
 Inactive ingredients: microcrystalline cellulose, colorant (FD&C Blue No. 2), corn starch, magnesium stearate, povidone (except 20 mg and 40 mg), and other ingredients.

 Nadolol - Clinical Pharmacology

-Nadolol is a nonselective beta-adrenergic receptor blocking agent.
+Nadolol tablet is a nonselective beta-adrenergic receptor blocking agent.
 Clinical pharmacology studies have demonstrated beta-blocking activity by showing (1) reduction in heart rate and cardiac output at rest and on exercise, (2) reduction of systolic and diastolic blood pressure at rest and on exercise, (3) inhibition of isoproterenol-induced tachycardia, and (4) reduction of reflex orthostatic tachycardia.

-In controlled clinical studies, Nadolol at doses of 40 to 320 mg/day has been shown to decrease both standing and supine blood pressure, the effect persisting for approximately 24 hours after dosing.
+In controlled clinical studies, Nadolol tablet at doses of 40 to 320 mg/day has been shown to decrease both standing and supine blood pressure, the effect persisting for approximately 24 hours after dosing.